paulburpo/multitenant-adf/README.md

     >__Note__: In many production workloads, these metadata tables would be in a dedicated config database, especially if you have lots of rows, or lots of pipelines leveraging the tables, or if the source and or destination databases are in another region.

 3. The next activity is the __ForEachTenant__ ForEach activity.
 If you select this activity, then choose the __Settings__ tab, you will see that under __Items__ we have added dynamic content representing the output of the previous lookup activity.
-The value is ___@activity('TenantLookup').ouput.value___.
+The value is ___@activity('TenantLookup').output.value___.
 If you delete this item, click in the empty field and choose the __Add dynamic content__ link you will get a popup showing you all of the accessible options for dynamic content.
 Choose __TenantLookup value array__, which will give you the entire array of results from your lookup.
 The ForEach activity will then iterate through each element of the array.
 Note that ForEach loops are not recursive so nested arrays will not processed by the loop.

     On the __Settings__ tab of your __ForEachTenant__ activity, notice there is a __Sequential__ checkbox.
 Enabling this allows your loop to process only one iteration at a time.
 In this condition, the loop will wait for the iteration to complete until the next one begins.
 The default behavior is is for the iterations to all run as soon as possible.
 Since we would like to process all tenants in parallel, we have left this option disabled.